Computing HF^ by factoring mapping classes: Computing (with) type A invariants

 By Equation~\eqref{eq:DefAA}, $\CFAAa(\Id)$ is equivalent to the bimodule of left $\Alg$-module maps from $\CFDDa(\Id)$ to $\Alg$.
 Such an $\Alg$-linear map from $\CFDDa(\Id)$ to $\Alg$ is determined by the image of a basis for $\CFDDa(\Id)$; and it is zero unless elements are mapped to elements with compatible idempotents.

 Using the description of $\CFDDa(\Id)$ from Theorem~\ref{thm:DDforIdentity}, there are $30$ generators of the bimodule $\Hom_{\Alg}(\CFDDa(\Id),{\Alg})$.
 It is straightforward to find the $15$ differentials which connect various generators.
 The results of this are illustrated in Figure~\ref{fig:Genus1AA}, with the following convention.
 Generators are named $H_i$, $T_i$, $X$ or $Y$, with the understanding that $H_i$ appears in the differential of $T_i$, while the generators $X$ and $Y$ have no differentials either entering or leaving them.
 The labels $H_{12}$ and $H_{13}$ refer to the same generator, as do $T_4$ and $T_{13}$.
+In the table, rows are indexed by generators of $\Alg'\otimes \CFDDa(\Id)$, and the columns are indexed by generators of $\Alg$.
+Each square corresponds to the morphism which takes the generator in that row to the generator in that column (and all other generators to zero).
+The right action by $\Alg$ is indicated by the arrows connecting the columns, while the right action by $\Alg'$ is indicated by the arrows connecting the rows.
+(Note that left translation in $\Alg'$ dualizes to the stated right action.)

 The homology of the complex is two-dimensional, generated by the generators $X$ and $Y$.
 Thus, $\CFAAa(\Id)$ is quasi-isomorphic to an $\Ainf$-bimodule with just two generators, $X_0$ and $Y_0$ (as we already knew from the standard Heegaard diagram for the identity map).
 Indeed, the quasi-isomorphism

 defined by $f(X_0)=X$, $f(Y_0)=Y$ has a homotopy inverse

 defined by $g(X)=X_0$, $g(Y)=Y_0$, $g(H_i)=g(T_i)=0$.
 Note that $g\circ f=\Id_{H_*(\CFAAa(\Id))}$, while $f\circ g\simeq \Id_{\CFAAa(\Id)}$ via the map